andrerodrig/algorithms/README.md

 # Algorithms

 A library created with aim to study different types of algorithms and analyze their efficiency.
-It was used as bibliography the book [_Introduction to Algorithms_](https://en.wikipedia.org/wiki/Introduction_to_Algorithms), from _Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L._
+It was used as bibliography the book [_Introduction to Algorithms_](https://en.wikipedia.org/wiki/Introduction_to_Algorithms), from _Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein_